cityofaustin/atd-migration-testing/notes.md

 - epics [retest w/ new existing-issue logic]
 - dependency [done]
 - pipeline [done]
-- release [staged/ need to set]
+- release [done // need to remove test code]

 ## Misc
-- i think we need to create labels with the "new" action....they might not exist on issues but will soon need to
 - test epic foo
 - test attachments
 - make sure you're gracefully handling zenhub fails on dependency, epics, releases
 - on last dry run, some product labels were not colored correctly. looks like they were created by default. how is that possible?
 - close all migrated issues BEFORE setting new pipelines (because, positions)
 - some issues may not be in zenhub—-must ignore
-- make sure all releases already exist. yeesh
 - don't process issues with the "migrated" label
 - filter out epics, pipelines not in our main workspace
 - we're not going to fetch closed dependencies, ok??